2w21234/privateST/README.md

 PyTorch model inference: The output from inference using the standard PyTorch model.

-Orion (clear version): The output when calculated in the polynomial space without actual encryption.
+Orion (Approx version): The output when calculated in the polynomial space without actual encryption.
+(Files are prefixed with Approx_)

-Orion (FHE version): The final inference results on the actually encrypted data.
+Orion (HE version): The final inference results on the actually encrypted data.
+(Files are prefixed with HE_)

 ---

-### 5. Evaluation
+## 5. Evaluation
 To evaluate the performance of the inference results, run the measure.py script.